Mike Zunino Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.48).

-- The Twins have a 3.44 team ERA that ranks second among all league pitching staffs.
+- The Twins give up the sixth-fewest home runs in baseball (55 total, one per game).

-- Twins pitchers combine to surrender 55 home runs (one per game), the sixth-fewest in baseball.
+- In his last time out on Sunday against the Toronto Blue Jays, the right-hander tossed five innings, allowing two earned runs while surrendering five hits.

-- His last appearance came on Saturday against the Toronto Blue Jays, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while allowing five hits.
+- The 27-year-old has an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.